-As the main attraction in Henry Cowell Redwoods State Park, the Redwood Grove Loop Trail is a pretty fantastic way to get immersed among these giants.
+As the main attraction in Henry Cowell Redwoods State Park, the Old Growth Redwood Trail is a pretty fantastic way to get immersed among these giants.
 The trail is less than a mile, but it could easily take you an hour as there is so much to see and you will want to take your time.
 Here is all the information so you can check it out yourself.

 - .8 miles

 - Wheelchair accessible but still a dirt path

-After turning into the park and paying your fee, the Redwood Grove Trail leaves from the parking lot next to the visitor center.
+After turning into the park and paying your fee, the trail leaves from the parking lot next to the visitor center.
 It is hard to miss as there are signs to help you find it.

-One random thing I learned on the trail was that the tree’s bark has a lot of tannic acids, which provides a defense against bugs, fungus, and even fire.
+One random thing I learned on the trail was that the tree’s bark has a lot of tannic acids, which provide a defense against bugs, fungus, and even fire.
 Random, I know, but a fun thing to learn.

 The trail is flat and shaded nearly the entire way.
 There are so many massive trees in this old-growth grove that it is a fabulous spot to explore.

 Since the coastal redwoods can sprout from the base of an older tree, one of the first attractions you will pass by is the Redwood family circle, which has lots of smaller trees that form a circle where an old one once grew.

 The main attraction in the middle of the grove is “The Giant.”

 This tree is 270 feet tall and over 17 feet wide.
 It is a fantastic tree to behold, and it is worth hiking the trail just for it.

 Passing the giant tree, you will continue along the path with lots of trees proceeding to pop up around you.
 Then you reach the halfway point, noted by the bathroom.